instacart/redux-rails/README.md

 #### baseUrl (optional)
 Url base for your resource(s).
 If you'd like a different baseUrl for a specific resource, you can set `baseUrl` on the resource level as well.
 If you're using multiple configs, each config can have a top-level baseUrl.

+#### optimisticUpdateEnabled (optional - default: true)
+Optimistic updates are on by default, but can be disabled per resource or per config using the `optimisticUpdateEnabled` attribute.
+Disabling optimistic updates will tell Redux Rails to wait for a successful server response before updating or creating models on the client.
+This can lead to a less responsive feeling app for users, but client state will exactly match the known state of the model on the server.

 ### fetchParams
 These are the options sent to the `Fetch` call when making any call to your api.
 These map directly to the options available in the [Fetch Request object](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request).